Lilinnilil/music_structure_Vis/README.md

-# Music Structure Visualizer
+# 🎼Music Structure Visualizer

-An interactive browser-based visualizer for MIDI-derived music data with synchronized audio playback.
+An interactive browser-based structure visualizer for MIDI-derived music data with synchronized audio playback.

 The app has a single main view.
 It supports